viktorsapozhok/viktorsapozhok.github.io/_posts/2021-01-17-docker-scip-pyscipopt.md

 SCIP is currently one of the fastest non-commercial solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
 It's regularly updated releasing a new version several times a year.
-In addition, it provides an easy-to-use Python API to the SCIP optimization software (PySCIPOpt).
+In addition, it provides an easy-to-use Python API (PySCIPOpt) to the SCIP optimization software.
+PySCIPOpt is implemented in Cython, what gets a good speedup when building an optimization problem in comparison with raw Python code.

 ## How to build docker

+To build a docker container with SCIP Optimization Suite and PySCIPOpt installed, you need to clone this [repository](https://github.com/viktorsapozhok/docker-scip).
+It contains only the root directory with the following
+files:

+    .
+    ├── Dockerfile
+    │── docker-compose.yml
+    ├── knapsack.py             # demo example implemented small-scale knapsack problem
+    └── ...

-First, you need to clone the repository:
+To clone the repo, use following:

 ```shell
 $ git clone https://github.com/viktorsapozhok/docker-scip.git